jara001/f1tenth-rules/rules_v3.md

 ### Penalties

 - Touching the border of the track or a static obstacle is not penalized.
 Excessive, repeated touching (up to the organizers) is considered a crash.
-    - Track abuse: If a team abuses the track (e.g., deliberately cutting corners, damaging the track, or violating race boundaries excessively), they will be penalized.
-Penalties will be decided by a group of referees, and their decisions are final.

 - Upon crashing the track border, the team has to stop the car and move it (by hand or using the remote control) on the side of the track next to the latest position before crash.
 After repairing the track, the car may continue.
 The time spent on moving the car and repairing the track is considered the penalty.
     - During all of this, the opponent’s car must not be restricted by the team’s actions and the opponent is allowed to further race without stopping its car.

-- The algorithms must not intentionally hinder the opponent or perform any damage to it.
-Specifically, maneuvers such as deliberate crowding of a car beyond the edge of the track or any other abnormal change of direction are strictly prohibited.
-The referees will have the final say in whether a driver is in violation of this rule.

 - Touching the opponent (e.g., light side-bumps and slow-speed nudges) is not penalized.

 - Upon crashing the opponent (e.g., one of the cars significantly diverges from its expected trajectory), these steps are applied:

-    - Referees call the crash and pause the race. _and signal for it by raising the red flag._ <!--NAME_CONSISTENCY: stewards?-->
+    - Referees call the crash and pause the race.
         - Not adhering to the race pause may result into a warning.
     - Referees judge which car is at fault.
     - Both cars are placed at the location of the crash, with the at-fault car placed behind the other car by 2 meters.
         - If the team that was crashed into is able to autonomously detect and recover from the crash by stopping on the side of the track, that team is granted an extra head-start of 1 meter before resuming the race (i.e., the at-fault car is placed 3 meters behind the other car).
-    - The referees resumes the race. _with a green flag._
+    - The referees resumes the race.

-_Felix: add whistles as signals?
-Also:
-define flag and whistle signals_

 ### Violations